Staying at the Four Seasons Bora Bora : Everything You Need to Know

 How much does a one week vacation at the Four Seasons Bora Bora cost exactly?

-*Based on September 2020 pricing, in USD, check this site here to check your specific dates.
+*Based on pricing when I went, in USD, check this site here to check your specific dates.

 Let’s break down the cost of a Four Seasons Bora Bora vacation, starting with the cost of a bungalow.
 At the Four Seasons, you have the choice of 3 overwater bungalows: